M6GSN/ASL_Cloud/README.md

 Please note if a link had a * after it it needs to be open in a new tab.

-Also sections of thext that `look like this` you can copy and paste in you the terminal window.
+Also sections of text that `look like this` you can copy and paste in you the terminal window.
 ___
 ##  <a name="needed"></a>For this project you will need the following